Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: Technical Details

-\textbf{D2}~\citep{maharana2023d2} for $\mathbb{D}^2$ pruning, we set the initial node using forgetting scores for CIFAR-10 and CIFAR-100, we set the number of neighbors $k$, and message passing weight $\gamma$ the same as in the original paper.
+\textbf{D2}~\cite{maharana2023d2} for $\mathbb{D}^2$ pruning, we set the initial node using forgetting scores for CIFAR-10 and CIFAR-100, we set the number of neighbors $k$, and message passing weight $\gamma$ as the same with the original paper.

+\begin{remark} As detailed by \citet{zhang2024spanning} (Section 5.2), TDDS employs 90 epochs for initial full-dataset training.
+Subsequently, an exhaustive search is conducted to determine an optimal epoch for score computation (e.g., 30 epoch for pruning ImageNet by 70-90\%).
+In our evaluations, we utilized these reported optimal epochs for TDDS across all pruning ratios.
+While this approach leads to a shorter score computation period for TDDS (excluding the significant overhead of the exhaustive search itself), it is crucial to note that our proposed method consistently achieves significantly higher test accuracy.
+This advantage is demonstrated by both their reported results and our reproduced experiments. \end{remark}

 Note that, Infomax~\citep{tan2025data} was excluded as it employs different base hyperparameters in the original paper compared to other baselines and does not provide publicly available code.
 Additionally, implementation details, such as the base score metric used to implement Infomax, are not provided.
 As we intend to compare other baseline methods with the same training hyperparameters, we do not include the accuracies of Infomax in our tables.
 To see if we can match the performance of Infomax, we tested our method with different training details.
 For example, if we train the subset using the same number of iterations (not epoch) as the full dataset and use a different learning rate tuned for our method, then an improved accuracy of 59\% is achievable for 90\% pruning on CIFAR-100, which surpasses the reported performance of Infomax.
-For the ImageNet-1k dataset, our method outperforms Infomax without any base hyperparameter tuning, while also being cost-effective.
+For the ImageNet-1K dataset, our method outperforms Infomax without any base hyperparameter tuning, while also being cost-effective.